glfharris/symbols/readme.md

 # Anki Symbols

 Anki Symbols, now with added Symbols!
+Now also updated to 23.10!

 ![](anki-symbols-21.png)